-The instrument destroyed in the fire of 1891 had its origins in the mid eighteenth century if not earlier.
-It was most recently worked on by the firm of Henry Willis & Co circa 1866 and its specification was similar to that of the new organ of 1899.
+The instrument destroyed in the fire of 1891 had its origins in the mid eighteenth century if not earlier (possibly 1678).
+It was most recently worked on by the firm of Henry Willis & Co in 1873 and its specification was similar to that of the new organ of 1899, albeit somewhat smaller.

 The 'Willis' Organ 1899